Make Money Side Hustles

 5. Housesit for vacationers

 For unpaid housesitting gigs, you usually get free accommodation in exchange for taking care of the property, which can be a great way to travel the world for cheap.
-You may find that the occasional homeowners ask that you contribute to the utilities while you’re staying there.
+A local friend of ours has actually gotten several stints of free lodging by signing up for house-sitting jobs.

 6. Sell stuff on eBay

-If you’ve got stuff lying around your house that’s collecting dust, sell it on eBay to earn some spare cash.
+If you’ve got stuff lying around your house that’s collecting dust (and let’s face it, we all do), you might sell it on eBay to earn spare cash.
 It’s free to create an account, but eBay does take a portion of each sale.

 While you can get started selling your own stuff, you’ll eventually run out of inventory to sell.
 That doesn’t mean your time selling on eBay has to end, however.
 There are plenty of ways to find cheap items to resell on eBay for a profit, whether it’s garage sales, flea markets, thrift stores, or discounted items at local retailers.
 Keep in mind that you have to pay for these items upfront, so if you can’t resell them, you’re stuck with them.